-- (\1) Terms of transactions, such as sale prices, are determined through negotiations with the related party. - (\2) Interest rates for the loans to NSG UK Enterprises Ltd. are determined after consideration of market rates.
-No collaterals are provided for the loans. - (\3) Loan guarantees are provided for subsidiary's borrowings from external financial institutions. - (\4) Interest rates for the loans to NSG Holding (Europe) Ltd. are determined after consideration of market rates.
-Interest receivable, which has been accrued from a part of the loan receivable, was forgiven during the period.
-No collaterals are provided for the loans. - (\5) Debt-Equity swap transaction was completed for a part of loan receivable to NSG Holding (Europe) Ltd..
+- (1) Terms of transactions, such as sale prices, are determined through negotiations with the related party. - (2) Interest rates for the loans to NSG UK Enterprises Ltd. are determined after consideration of market rates.
+No collaterals are provided for the loans. - (3) Loan guarantees are provided for subsidiary's borrowings from external financial institutions. - (4) Interest rates for the loans to NSG Holding (Europe) Ltd. are determined after consideration of market rates.
+No collaterals are provided for the loans. - (5) Debt-Equity swap transaction was completed for a part of subscription of NSG Holding (Europe) Ltd. shares.